crypticsaiyan/phosphor/ARCHITECTURE.md

-# Cord-TUI Architecture
+# Phosphor Architecture

 ## Overview

-Cord-TUI is a terminal-based IRC client that combines the lightweight IRC protocol with Discord's UX paradigm.
+Phosphor is a terminal-based IRC client that combines the lightweight IRC protocol with modern UX design.
 It's built with Python using Textual for the UI and integrates three "resurrection" features that bring back dead tech concepts with modern improvements.

 ## Tech Stack